DESIGN AND CONCEPT BY RENOWNED ARCHITECT MATTEO THUN

 The fasting salon and restaurant at the Buchinger Wilhelmi Clinic Überlingen shine in a new design

 Matteo Thun is not only a good friend and a fantastic architect, but also a regular guest at Buchinger Wilhelmi.
-Inspired by his stays at our clinic, he has redesigned our restaurant and the fasting lounge in Überlingen with a contemporary concept that is in line with the values of our clinics and the principles of conscious design.
+Inspired by his stays at our clinic, he has redesigned our restaurant and the fasting lounge in Überlingen with a contemporary concept that is in line with the values of our clinics and those of “conscious design”.

-Dr. Otto Buchinger himself said about the things surrounding people who are fasting: “What hangs on the walls is part of the nourishment of our soul.”
-That applies both to art and to the architecture around our guests who come here to fast.
+This harmony between indoors and outdoors is meant to reflect the spiritual balance our guests experience when fasting.
+The absence of food is compensated by stimulation of the five senses.
+As Dr. Otto Buchinger himself said of the things that surround people who are fasting: “What hangs on the walls is part of the nourishment of our soul.”
+That applies both to art and to the architecture around our guests.

 Just as we find our way back to the natural rhythm of life during fasting, this new architectural concept is intended to inspire our guests in a natural way.